Kichi779/Twitch-Chat-Bot/README.md

  # ⭐Star
 - 25 ⭐ Star - Automatic oauth insertion system
 - 50 ⭐⭐ Star - A system for selecting a bot and writing what you want.
-- 100 ⭐⭐⭐ Star - The follow mode is for open chats.
-Automatic tracking system.
+- 100 ⭐⭐⭐ Star - Proxy system much faster sending messages

 # ⚠️Legal⚠️